Policies

 Residents will also be assessed fines for any damage that occurs in their rooms for their period of occupancy, including any damage done to walls in the hanging of decorations within their spaces.
 All roommates are held responsible for the condition of all of the space within their rooms or apartments.

-Any resident, visitor, or guest found within unauthorized areas (student rooms in which they are not either a resident or an accompanied and welcomed guest, mechanical rooms, housekeeping closets, steam tunnels, etc.), found using emergency exits for any reason other than an emergency, or found on any roof, portico or any other architectural feature not designed for recreational or functional use will be subject to fines, assessed for any damages caused and disciplinary action.
+Any resident, visitor, or guest found within unauthorized areas (student rooms in which they are not either a resident or an accompanied and welcomed guest, mechanical rooms, housekeeping closets, steam tunnels, etc.), found using emergency exits for any reason other than an emergency, or found on any roof, portico or any other architectural feature not designed for recreational or functional use will be subject to fines assessed for any damages caused and disciplinary action.
 Residents, visitors, and guests are not permitted to place any items in any unauthorized area.
 The University assumes no financial or legal responsibility for any student, guest, visitor, or property as a result of such actions.

 Residents are required to keep all assigned room furniture within their rooms for their period of occupancy.
-Missing furniture or furniture found in the hallway, a lounge, a common space, or any other space other than its original room or apartment will result in fines and potential disciplinary proceedings.
+Missing furniture or furniture found in a hallway, a lounge, a common space, or any other space other than its original room or apartment will result in fines and potential disciplinary proceedings.
 Furniture removed from halls, even by the University, will be treated as “missing” for the purposes of post-move-out charges.
 Student room furniture cannot be “stored” elsewhere or otherwise placed into lounges.
 Furniture placed in lounges is subject to being removed by the University and will be treated as “missing” for the purpose of post-move-out charges.
 See also: Common Areas and Usage section.

 Animals in Residence